asgarov1/personal_ci/README.md

 ### check_focus
-Often in our front end, jasmine specific keywords were forgotten and comitted (`fdescribe` and `fit`) This script check (without any command) whether and of the open merge request changes had those as added lines and if so it commented on that.
+Often in our front end, jasmine specific keywords were forgotten and comitted (`fdescribe` and `fit`) This script checks (without any command) whether any of the open merge request changes had those as added lines and if so it commented on that.